 Life Changing Results

-Schafer has returned for several follow-up appointments with Drs.
-Adam and Khaled, and the procedure appears to be a major success.
+Schafer has returned for several follow-up appointments, and the procedure appears to be a major success.
 When the device is turned on, his shaking almost completely disappears.

 “I was in the recovery room, I asked if my wife Cathy could come in and see what was going on,” Schafer said.
 “He gave me a flashlight, he said pretend it’s a mug.
 We took the flashlight and I put it up to my mouth like I was drinking and we both got tears in our eyes.
 It was unbelievable.
 I said it before, it’s like Star Wars and it’s just incredible.
 It’s just changed my whole life back to the way it was 20 years ago.”